-Renal insufficiency

-Patients with renal dysfunction or on dialysis should be given the minimum recommended dose of 400 mg daily as starting dose.
+Renal insufficiency: Patients with renal dysfunction or on dialysis should be given the minimum recommended dose of 400 mg daily as starting dose.
 However, in these patients caution is recommended.
 The dose can be reduced if not tolerated.
 If tolerated, the dose can be increased for lack of efficacy (see sections 4.4 and 5.2).

-Elderly

-Imatinib pharmacokinetics has not been specifically studied in the elderly.
+Elderly patients: Imatinib pharmacokinetics have not been specifically studied in older people.
 No significant age-related pharmacokinetic differences have been observed in adult patients in clinical trials which included over 20% of patients age 65 and older.
-No specific dose recommendation is necessary in the elderly.
+No specific dose recommendation is necessary in older people.